 Texas isn’t really a battleground this cycle, but Republican Attorney General Ken Paxton, a Trump acolyte often at the forefront of legal challenges to national Democrats’ policies, is the most vulnerable member of his party running statewide this year.

 Paxton is a prolific litigator, challenging Democratic policies ranging from the Deferred Action for Childhood Arrivals program to the Biden administration’s latest guidance on emergency abortions.
 He led a lawsuit against four states seeking to throw out millions of votes in the 2020 election, bolstering Trump’s election lies.
 Now that Roe has been overturned, he’s identified his next target: the Supreme Court’s 2003 ruling in Lawrence v.
 Texas, which prevents states from banning intimate same-sex relationships.

 Paxton has been indicted on charges of securities fraud and is the subject of an ongoing FBI investigation for malfeasance in office.
 But those allegations have been out in the open for years, and he nevertheless won reelection in 2018, albeit by the slimmest margin of any Republican running in Texas that year.

 Texas is a firmly red state, and Republicans have been consistently able to triumph in such close races, with Sen. Ted Cruz eking out a win over Beto O’Rourke and Paxton barely winning reelection in 2018.
-But Democrats hope a combination of Paxton’s legal troubles and concern about abortion rights will provide just enough momentum for Garza to win.
+But Democrats have hoped that a combination of Paxton’s legal troubles and concern about abortion rights will provide just enough momentum for Garza to win.

 Update, July 21, 4:20 pm: This article has been updated with comments from Sigal Chattah to clarify her views on abortion.